Data-Driven Justice: Disrupting the Cycle of Incarceration

 Join the Initiative!

 If your county or city is interested in participating in the initiative, please submit a letter committing to support the development of a smarter, more data-driven criminal justice system to firstname.lastname@example.org.
 A sample letter can be found here.

 NACo Contact: Natalie Ortiz

-- “Super-utilizers” who are often chronically homeless individuals with mental illness, substance abuse and health problems who repeatedly cycle through multiple systems, including jails, hospital emergency rooms, shelters and other services; and
+- “Frequent utilizers” who are often chronically homeless individuals with mental illness, substance abuse and health problems who repeatedly cycle through multiple systems, including jails, hospital emergency rooms, shelters and other services; and

 - People held in jail before trial because they cannot afford to bond out, not because they are a risk to the community or a risk of flight.

 These populations represent an opportunity for targeted, resource-saving interventions since they comprise a significant percentage of many jail populations.
 New innovations demonstrate that finding better alternatives to jail for individuals in these categories can not only save resources, but also help stabilize families and better serve communities.
 Many jurisdictions and organizations are taking action to advance these goals.